 The dualism central to Manicheanism appears to have come from Zoroastrianism.
 In a manner similar to that religion, Mani taught the existence of two primal divine beings: God, and the Devil.
 They live in separate realms, of light and of darkness.
 The world was created as a kind of by-product from an ongoing struggle between beings of light and of darkness.
 This struggle erupted because creatures of the Darkness became aware of the Light and wanted to consume it.

-The first humans, Adam and Eve, in fact had been spawned by creatures of Darkness who’d consumed huge amounts of light.
+The first humans, Adam and Eve, in fact had been spawned by creatures of Darkness who’d consumed huge amounts of Light.
 Thus, each was literally a mix of both Light and Dark.
-Almost every aspect of the world is a mixture of Light and Dark, of good and evil.
+Almost every aspect of the world is a mixture of Light and Dark; of good and evil.

-Thus, Manichaeism’s duality doesn’t take quite the same form as was found in Gnosticism or in earlier Hellenic dualist views, which treated the physical as fundamentally evil and the spirit as fundamentally good.
+Thus, Manichaeism’s duality doesn’t take quite the same form as was found in Gnosticism or in earlier Hellenic dualist systems, which treated the physical as fundamentally evil and the spirit as fundamentally good.
 Everything physical was a mix of both, and nearly everything spiritual was, also.

 The above is a very simple encapsulation of what Mani taught and his followers believed.
 A complex mythology was behind it all that involved three separate “creation” events spawned by the King of Light and reacted to by the forces of Darkness.
 This mythology also deals with a number of different beings spawned by, or who serve, the two cosmic Kings (Jesus is one of them, serving the Light).